ernie-bernie/Mood-of-the-Room/Developing_Journal/Week_1.md

 - I decided on using Manhattan distance because it treats each sensor contribution independently and is less sensitive to large deviations in a single sensor channel.
 - To handle label noise (and wrong user input), I think that using multiple neighbor voting would work best, as this will make it so one wrong data point will not affect it too much
 - Data voting would be good to use, as it will reduce noise and choose the best option.
 For now, I think using 3 votes would be best (Non-weighted, I can incorporate that later if needed)
+- Experiment #1 showed me the need of a safeguard to overcome the issue of the system defaulting to the closest label even when it is not correct.
+I believe that either adding an "uncertain" option for the program to choose or adding a confidence rating would counteract this, as then the program is not forced to choose a label that could be incorrect without a warning.
+I could just add many more moods, as then there would most likely be a valid option to choose.
+- Experiment #1 was very succesful in my opinion, as it revealed an issue in the process while also validating some of my other methods.
+It showed me that k=3, k=4, and k=5 all produce stable answers, so I can pick one of those when the time comes.
+-

 ## NEXT STEPS:
 - Decide what version of Alpha will be the first implementation